On Wednesday, October 19th, CELOP hosted its tenth College and University Fair.

 In the Part-Time 15 program, students can take a class in one of four concentrations (or areas of focus) depending on your level.
 Classes offer integrated instruction in all four language skills: speaking, listening, reading, and writing.

 Tuesday and Thursday

 |Part-Time 10||Monday – Thursday||1:30pm – 4pm||10 hours per week|

 |Part-Time 15||Monday – Friday||9am – 12pm||15 hours per week|

 Part-Time Student Visa Information

-- Visitors in B-1/B-2 status may take a class that is considered short-term and recreational in nature (e.g., one English language class or a sports or music class)
+Immigration regulations permit visitors in B-1/B-2/WB/WT who come to the U.S., or are already in the US as visitors for business or tourism, to take a class that is short-term and recreational in nature (for example: one English language class or a sports or music class).

 F2 Visa Holders

 - Dependents in F-2 status may engage in part-time study, but cannot study full-time at CELOP.

 - Therefore, you can choose any one of our part-time programs at CELOP with an F-2 visa.